mmistakes/minimal-mistakes/_pages/resume.md

 **Systems Engineer** - _October 2003 to March 2005_

--   Improved team efficiency by automating multiple manual tasks with CMD batch, Visual Basic, and Transact-SQL scripts.
+-   Improved efficiency by automating multiple manual tasks with CMD batch, Visual Basic, and Transact-SQL scripts.
 -   Supported the servers in the data center environments and triaged problems encountered in the operating system, IIS, SQL, DNS, Active Directory, and more while implementing resolutions using CMD batch and